-Impractical Jokers Murr is the Butt-Monkey of the group who is always picked on by the other guys and his punishments are noticeably more brutal than the everyone else's (though Sal is a very close second).
-Sal seems to be the one who likes Murr the least, since they always quarrel with each other in group challenges and it's even implied in one episode that he probably wouldn't be friends with Murr were it not for Joe and Q. But Murr is kept around due to seniority (they've known each other since high school), proximity (he was Joe's roommate for a while) and because they really do care.
+Impractical Jokers Murr is the Butt-Monkey of the group who is always picked on by the other guys and his punishments are noticeably more brutal than everyone else's (though Sal is a very close second).
+Sal seems to be the one who likes Murr the least since they always quarrel with each other in group challenges and it's even implied in one episode that he probably wouldn't be friends with Murr were it not for Joe and Q. But Murr is kept around due to seniority (they've known each other since high school), proximity (he was Joe's roommate for a while), and because they really do care.

 Joe: I can't stand Murray.
 I love him—doesn't mean I can stand him.

 Almost every episode or situation has one of the four lads being this: Will for being too geeky and an annoying newcomer to the group; Simon for obsessing with Carli at inappropriate times, often being a "hos before bros" kind of guy; Jay for just being a Jerkass who is bullshitting the others with made-up sex stories; Neil for being too stupid to understand basically everything.
 In general, Will and Jay are the worst offenders.
 The reason they are hanging out is, exactly, that they are all "in-betweeners": They seem to be the only students at the school who are neither complete losers nor popular or socially adept, so they only have each other.

 Jay tends to be the biggest Jerkass and liar of the group, but is still childhood friends with Simon, making it an example of seniority.